Rear-End Collisions

 • Neck stiffness or reduced range of motion.
 Reduced neck mobility could be from pain, tightening of a muscle, or a mechanical problem, such as with a joint.

 • Headache.
-A neck muscle tightening, or a nerve or joint of the cervical spine becoming irritated could cause headaches.
+A neck muscle tightening, or a nerve or joint of the cervical spine becoming irritated, could cause headaches.

 • Shoulder and/or upper back pain.
 If the neck’s soft tissues, such as muscles or ligaments, are torn or strained during whiplash, then sometimes that pain can also be referred to other soft tissues in the upper back and shoulders.

 • Radiating tingling, weakness, or numbness.
-Sometimes whiplash can cause one of the neck’s spinal nerve roots to become compressed or inflamed, which can lead to cervical radiculopathy symptoms of tingling, weakness, and/or numbness radiating down the shoulder, arm, hand, and/or fingers.
+Sometimes, whiplash can cause one of the neck’s spinal nerve roots to become compressed or inflamed, which can lead to cervical radiculopathy symptoms of tingling, weakness, and/or numbness radiating down the shoulder, arm, hand, and/or fingers.
 Typically, cervical radiculopathy is only felt on one side of the body, but in rare cases it can be felt on both sides if more than one nerve root is affected.

 Other whiplash-associated disorders can include: